Lab Members

 PhD Student

 Zach earned his B.S. in Biology with an emphasis in Physiology from San Francisco State University in 2020, where he also pursued an M.S. in Cellular and Molecular Biology before transitioning to UCI for his doctoral studies.
 In 2023, Zach joined UCI’s Cellular and Molecular Biosciences (CMB) program and became a member of the Byun lab.
-He is currently researching the role of DNMT3A in clonal hematopoiesis of indeterminate potential, incorporating dTAG to explore protein function and regulation.
+He is currently researching the functional roles of DNMT3A in human embryonic stem cells, incorporating dTAG to further explore its role in gene regulation.
 In his free time, Zach enjoys exploring nature, spending time with family, and teaching himself to play the guitar.

 Marie Strauss, B.S.